Grabner's OT winner sends streaking Coyotes past Canes

 Jordan Martinook, Andrei Svechnikov and Jordan Staal scored for the Hurricanes, who have lost six of eight.

-Svechnikov scored at 13:42 of the third period, giving the Coyotes a temporary lead.
-Staal scored 40 seconds later to send the game into overtime.
+Carolina trailed 3-1 entering the third period before scoring twice in under a minute to tie the game.
+Svechnikov scored at 13:42 of the third period, cutting the deficit to 3-2.
+Staal scored 40 seconds later to eventually send the game into overtime.

 Raanta made a game-saving save early in overtime, deflecting Brett Pesce’s shot from in front off the crossbar.

-Carolina outshot Arizona 51-25 and spent most of the final two periods in the Coyotes’ end.
-Arizona killed six penalties.
+Carolina outshot Arizona 51-25 — including 41-12 over the second and third periods — and spent most of the final two periods in the Coyotes’ end.
+Arizona killed all six power plays.

 Hurricanes goalie Petr Mrazek made 21 saves.

 Richardson opened the scoring when he put a backhander high past Mrazek, and Perlini made it 2-0 with his second goal of the season on a power play at 15:57 of the period.
-Cousins made it 3-0 with his first of the season at 16:52 on a wrist shot from the right circle.
+Cousins made it 3-0 with his first of the season just 55 seconds later on a wrist shot from the right circle.

 Martinook was credited with his goal at 10:34 of the second period when a shot by Justin Faulk deflected off Martinook’s left skate as he approached the net.

-Note: EditorsNote: Reworked 5th graf to accurately portray score during comeback (Hurricanes did not lead during game)